Lassonde Faculty Council

 4.5.
 Representation by Proxy

 • Elected and ex-officio members may not designate a substitute.

 4.6.
 Resignation/Dismissal of Members

-• Should an elected member resign from Council, the Chair will endeavor to find a replacement.
+• Should an elected member resign from Council, the Chair will endeavour to find a replacement.
 In the event a replacement cannot be found, a call will go out from the Executive Committee to solicit a replacement

 • Faculty Council may, by resolution, dismiss an elected member of the Council if the member fails to attend three consecutive meetings of the Council.
 In the event of dismissal of an elected member, a by-election will be held; otherwise, the vacancy will be appointed by the Chair of Faculty Council.

 • Should an elected student member resign from the Council, a by-election shall be held to fill the vacancy for the remainder of the term of the member.

 • Meetings are open to members of the Lassonde community, subject to the availability of space